Rental Insurance in BC — Landlord, Tenant & Strata

 What to Remember from This Module

-- Rental insurance in BC is a three-policy system: landlord policy, tenant policy, and strata policy.
+- Rental insurance in BC is a three-policy system: your landlord policy, the tenant's policy, and the strata corporation's policy.
 Each covers different things.
 The gaps between them are where landlords lose money.

-- Your landlord policy does not cover tenant contents or temporary housing.
-Make tenant insurance a material term of the tenancy agreement and require proof before keys are handed over.
+- Your landlord policy does not cover tenant contents, tenant liability, or temporary housing.
+Make tenant insurance a material term of the tenancy agreement and require proof before handing over keys.

-- Confirm three separate water coverages: burst pipes/appliance failure, overland flood, and sewer backup.
-Do not assume "water damage" covers all three.
+- Confirm three separate water coverages with your broker: burst pipes and appliance failure, overland flood, and sewer backup.
+"Water damage" on a standard policy does not mean all three are covered.

-- Target $2 million+ in landlord liability coverage.
-Always disclose rental use to your insurer.
-Undisclosed rental activity can void your entire policy.
+- Target $2 million or more in landlord liability coverage.
+Always disclose rental use to your insurer in writing.
+Undisclosed rental activity — including a basement suite or Airbnb — can void your entire policy.

 Action Checklist